simgrid/simgrid/docs/source/Installing_SimGrid.rst

   You can safely ignore the warning about "-pthread" not being used, if it appears.

 /usr/include does not seem to exist
-  This directory does not exist by default on modern Mac OS X versions, and you may need to create it with ``xcode-select -install``
+  This directory does not exist by default on modern macOS versions, and you may need to create it with ``xcode-select -install``

 .. _install_cmake_windows: